M-POSSIBLE/welcome/README.md

 When does water stop being a liquid?
 Not when it looks frozen, but when it can no longer flow under gravity.

-The Inversion Rigidity Protocol ("The Thud") defines a single, universal binary freezing marker: a sample is frozen when it survives being turned upside down for 10 seconds without any liquid flowing, sliding, or dripping.
+The Inversion Rigidity Protocol ("The Thud") defines a single, universal binary freezing marker.
+The experiment works in rounds, each following three steps: **Prepare, Chill, Drop.** Fill two cups — one hot, one cold — place them in a freezer for a fixed interval, then turn each upside down.
+If the water stays, it's frozen.
+If it falls out, refill and go again.

 This test is:

 - **Resolution-independent** — a child at a kitchen table and a researcher in a precision laboratory perform the same physical test.
 - **Instrument-free** — no thermometers, cameras, or sensors are required for the base measurement.
 - **Physically meaningful** — it encodes a mechanical phase transition, not a visual impression.
+- **Disturbance-free** — each round is a single, uninterrupted freezing trial with no mid-freeze checking.

 Every admissible measurement in the M-Possible network passes through this single gate.